Check out these videos:

 - Location, location, location: Little Rock is the capital city — the seat of government — and the center of excitement.
 Our residents even get to make television appearances on occasion.
 (How cool is that?)
 In 2013, Kiplinger named Little Rock as #1 on the list of 10 Great Places to Live.
 Whether you’re learning or relaxing, Little Rock is the place to be.

-- Excellent work environment: For two consecutive years, UAMS was named as the “Best Place to Work” on the Arkansas Democrat-Gazette’s Best of the Best list.
+- Excellent work environment: In 2022, UAMS was named as the “Best Place to Work” on the Arkansas Democrat-Gazette’s Best of the Best list.

 - Diversity: Our residents and faculty (and patients!) come from a wide variety of backgrounds and cultures.
 People often talk about diversity — but we live it!
-As of July 2021, our residents come from the U.S. (e.g., Arkansas, Florida, Illinois, Louisiana, Oklahoma, Tennessee, Texas), Puerto Rico, and countries such as India and Lithuania.
+As of July 2022, our residents come from the U.S. (e.g., Arkansas, Florida, Illinois, Louisiana, Oklahoma, Texas), Puerto Rico, and countries such as Argentina, China, India, Lithuania, Mexico, and Nigeria.

 - Superior training sites: Excellent rotations at UAMS, Arkansas Children’s Hospital, the John L. McClellan Memorial Veterans Hospital, and Baptist Medical Center.